Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers

 where $\rho_{\rm CMB}\simeq 0.26\ {\rm eV/cm^3}$ is the energy density of the CMB and $\sigma_T$ is the Thomson cross section.
 The mean energy of the photons produced in the inverse Compton effect is calculated as~\cite{IC1}

 where $\epsilon_{\rm CMB}\simeq 3T_{\rm CMB}$ stands for the mean energy of the CMB photons.

 Therefore, in case of maximally efficient triboluminescence, which implies that $\mu$BHs are small enough to radiate out their whole energy within the duration time of the final stage of the merger, one would have the following picture of the propagation of the electromagnetic component.
-The primary short duration $t_{\rm mrg}\simeq 10\ {\rm ms}$ signal of thermal VHE $\gamma$-rays of energies $E_{\gamma}\gtrsim 200$~TeV emitted at the BBH merger will be converted via $e^+e^-$ pair production on EBL and their subsequent inverse Compton scattering of CMB into softer, however still VHE $\gamma$-rays of energies $E_{\rm\gamma IC1}\gtrsim 30$~TeV, as it follows from (\ref{EIC1}).
-This conversion will occur within the main free path of 200~TeV $\gamma$-rays, $\lambda_{\gamma\gamma}({\rm 200\ TeV})\simeq 6-12$~Mpc (\ref{thr2}), since the Compton scattering distance of 100~TeV pairs is negligibly short (\ref{DIC1}).
-In its turn, the mean free path of 30~TeV $\gamma$-rays amounts $\lambda_{\rm \gamma\gamma}({\rm 30\ TeV})\simeq 10 - 400$~Mpc, which implies that, for a distant source, a good fraction of them will be again converted into $e^+e^-$, whose subsequent inverse Compton scattering on CMB will produce $\gamma$-rays of energy $E_{\rm\gamma IC2}\lesssim 1$~TeV.
+The primary short duration $t_{\rm mrg}\simeq 10\ {\rm ms}$ signal of thermal VHE $\gamma$-rays of energies $E_{\gamma}\simeq 100$~TeV emitted at the BBH merger will be converted via $e^+e^-$ pair production on EBL and their subsequent inverse Compton scattering of CMB into softer, however still VHE $\gamma$-rays of energies $E_{\gamma{\rm IC1}}\simeq 10$~TeV, as it follows from (\ref{EIC1}).
+This conversion will occur within the main free path of 100~TeV $\gamma$-rays, $\lambda_{\gamma\gamma}({\rm 100\ TeV})\lesssim 0.5 \ - 2$~Mpc (for sources at red shifts between 0.5 and 0.1), since the Compton scattering distance of $\simeq 5$0~TeV pairs is negligibly short (\ref{DIC1}).
+In its turn, the mean free path of $\simeq 10$~TeV $\gamma$-rays, which are mostly getting absorbed by the near infra-red part of the EBL spectrum, amounts $\lambda_{\gamma\gamma}({\rm 10\ TeV})\lesssim 50 \ - 100$~Mpc~\cite{cascade1} (for sources at red shifts between 0.5 and 0.1), which implies that, for a distant source, a good fraction of them will be again converted into $e^+e^-$, whose subsequent inverse Compton scattering on CMB will produce $\gamma$-rays of energy $E_{\gamma{\rm IC2}}\lesssim 300$~GeV.